 In September 2006, Carnation resident, Kevin Goyena, approached Bonnie and Gary Remlinger with the idea of Remlinger Farms hosting the show.
 Kevin took David Robinson, another local equestrian enthusiast and competitor, to the first meeting with the Remlingers where Gary and Bonnie introduced the two to a beautiful 80 acre piece of Remlinger property just a couple of miles from their main farm.
 Soon there was excitement growing in the local equestrian community for the potential of the Evergreen Classic to return to beautiful grass fields once again.

 Very early in 2007 a decision had to be madestay in Monroe for 2007 or make the move to the Remlinger property.
 Emerald Horse Productions (EHP) considered all the pros and cons and made the bold decision to move the show.
 Actions were set in motion to secure the use of the land, prepare the footing, find 500+ portable stalls, signup sponsors, and so much more.
 With the determination of EHP and the support of the Remlingers, the show was a great success.
 The site was extremely well received by the exhibitors, show officials, vendors, and spectators.
 The local community was also very supportive of the event.

 From 2008 through 2011 the show was managed by the Washington Hunter-Jumper Foundation as a benefit for Little Bit Therapeutic Riding Center and the Foundation.
 In 2012 the Washington State Hunter Jumper Association took over management once again, hiring Dianne Johnson as Show Manager.
-After seven wonderful years at Remlinger Farms Equestrian Park, the horse show moved to the Meadow Wood Equestrian Center in Monroe for the 2014 location.
-For 2015 the horse show will be held at the Evergreen Equestrian Park at the Evergreen State Fairgrounds in Monroe.
+In 2014, after seven wonderful years at Remlinger Farms Equestrian Park, the show moved to the new Meadow Wood Equestrian Center in Snohomish.